Management Statement of Case

 Composition of Disciplinary Panel

-The panel should be comprised as a minimum of a line manager / general manager (with the relevant authority - see schemes of delegation for disciplinary policy and that for medical and dental staff) and a representative of the HR function.
-Where the issue relates to professional practice or professional conduct, it is recommended that the panel has an appropriate professional adviser.
+The panel should be chaired by a manager with the relevant authority (see schemes of delegation for disciplinary action and that for medical and dental staff) and a representative from Human Resources.
+Where the issue relates to professional practice or professional conduct, it is recommended that the panel also has an appropriate professional adviser.
 This would typically be someone unconnected with the case, and able to advise on any professional issues identified in the case, e.g. Lead Nurse, Head of Profession.

 Managers are reminded that professional issues are not always grounds for a disciplinary hearing as they may be more appropriately dealt with through supported improvement or performance management processes via the Capability Policy, and reference to the professional body.